 Educational Objectives

-- Know the current clinical indications for ordering Cardiac CT and risk versus benefits in providing this exam.
+• Know the current clinical indications for ordering Cardiac CT and the risks versus benefits of providing this exam.

 Schedule